tmpreston/docs-2/docs/api/application.md

 ### use_config

-Defines configuration that can be used with `HttpContext.GetConfiguration ()` function.
-Configuration function is evaluated once, during first request of the application.
+Defines configuration that can be used with the `HttpContext.GetConfiguration()` function.
+The configuration function is evaluated once, during first request of the application.

 **Input:** `unit -> 'a`